State-College-Plone/WebServerAuth/README.txt

     From apachepas and/or AutoMemberMakerPasPlugin

+        1. Follow the installation instructions under *Installation*, then return here.
+(Installing WebServerAuth before removing the old products will let you do the whole installation as a web-server-authenticated user.)

-        1. Note your apachepas settings: in the ZMI, your-plone-site &rarr;
+        2. Note your apachepas settings: in the ZMI, your-plone-site &rarr;
            acl_users &rarr; apachepas.

-        2. Go to your-plone-site &rarr; site setup &rarr; Add/Remove Products, and uninstall both apachepas and AutoMemberMakerPasPlugin.
+        3. Go to your-plone-site &rarr; site setup &rarr; Add/Remove Products, and uninstall both apachepas and AutoMemberMakerPasPlugin.
 If you like, remove them from your Products folder as well.

-        3. Follow the installation instructions under *Installation*, then return here.

         4. Visit the WebServerAuth configuration page (in the ZMI, your-plone-site &rarr; acl_users &rarr; web_server_auth), and restore